ferbaco86/restaurant-js/README.md

 ### Usage

-now you can open the project going to this address `http://localhost:7000/` in your browser
+Now you can open the project going to this address `http://localhost:7000/` in your browser

 ## Potential Features